-- Upon selection for admission consideration, candidates must complete an interview with AT steering committee.
+- Upon selection for admission consideration, candidates must complete an interview with ATEP Steering Committee

-- Completion of all common prerequisites for athletic training as outlined by the Florida Board of Governors of the State University System (official transcript and advising form).
+- Completion of all common prerequisites as outlined by the Florida Board of Governors for athletic training education programs in the State University System (official transcript and advising form).

-- Completion of at least 60 credits, including general education, program prerequisite (e.g., MAC 1140) and writing requirements (official transcript and advising form).
+- Completion of at least 60 credit hours, including general education, program prerequisite (e.g., MAC 1140) and writing requirements (official transcript and advising form).

 - Overall and critical-tracking GPA must be a minimum 3.0 (official transcript and advising form).